ava-mc/passion-project/README.md

   I tried recreating the Codesandbox example starting from my own new React project, however despite using the exact same versions and the exact same packages, this did not work.

+- first-expo-app

+Very first experiment with Expo to learn React Native Basics.
+I just followed the [basic tutorial](https://docs.expo.dev/tutorial/introduction/) from the Expo documentation.
+It is a sub-module, but really does not contain any relevant code for the rest of the project.